Physicians are medical specialists who provide non-surgical advice and treatment to patients referred to them by other doctors.

 You also need to be registered with the Medical Council of New Zealand.

-- Royal Australasian College of Physicians website - information about physician training
+- Royal Australasian College of Physicians website - becoming a Fellow

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.